sudarshan85/learning-agent/content/post/mercari_1.md

 ---
-title: "Deep Learning with Structured and Unstructured Data with FastAI - Part 1: Environment and Data Preparation"
+title: "Deep Learning with Structured and Unstructured Data with FastAI - Part 1: Environment Setup and Data Preparation"
 date: 2018-12-18T15:14:19-05:00
 draft: false
-tags: [machine learning, fastai, mercari]
+tags: [machine learning, mercari]
 ---
 ## Introduction
 Data comes in various forms such as images, text, and tabular form.
 Deep learning can be applied to each of these areas and has excelled by giving state-of-art results.
 In this blog post series, I'm going to explore how to apply Deep Learning to a mixture of data components, specifically, text data and tabular data.
 This is part of a bigger research project that I'm working on, which uses medical data (excluding images) which often consists of different types of data.